Sequential Auditing for f-Differential Privacy: Proofs and Technical Details

 \section{Proofs and Technical Details}

 The main probabilistic result, used in our theory are the KMT \cite{kmt:1975, kmt:1976} approximations.
 A modern formulation and extension of these results is given e.g. in \cite{berkes:liu:wu:2014}.
-The last reference matters in connection with our Remark \ref{rem:dep}, because it includes dependent data.
-More precisely, it states that KMT approximations (see below) remain true under serial dependence, as long as it is weak enough.
-For the formal proofs, we restrict our attention to i.i.d. data.
+The last reference matters in connection with our result to settings with dependent data, which we discuss in~Appendix \ref{sec:adaptive_monitoring}.
+For the next result, we restrict our attention to i.i.d. data.
 As a first step we cite the KMT approximations, stated in the above papers.

 \begin{theo} (KMT approximation) Suppose $(X_i)_i$ are i.i.d. random variables with $|X_i|\le C<\infty$ a.s., $\mathbb{E}X_i=0$ and $\mathbb{E}X_i^2=: \sigma^2$.
 Then, possibly after enlarging the probability space, there exist i.i.d.
-Gaussians $(Z_i)_i$ with $Z_i \sim \mathcal{N}(0, \sigma^2)$ such that
+Gaussians $(Z_i)_i$ with $Z_i \sim \mathcal{N}(0, \sigma^2)$ such that {

-\end{theo} We use the KMT approximation to conduct, roughly speaking, an infinite number of hypothesis tests in $k$.
+} \end{theo} We use the KMT approximation to conduct, roughly speaking, an infinite number of hypothesis tests in $k$.